-To me, having my equipment be small and discreet is very important.
+To me, having my street photography equipment be small and discreet is very important.
 There are multiple reasons for this.

 For one, the smaller my camera, the more likely I am to take it with me wherever I go.
 And even when I plan on going out specifically to do street photography, having a compact camera and lens feels like less of a burden and makes me more excited to shoot.

 Lastly, the bigger the camera, the more attention you draw to yourself.
 I’m not trying to sneak around or anything while out on the streets, but I do prefer not altering the scenes that I photograph.
-Much fewer people notice what I’m doing when I’m using a compact camera/lens.
+Much fewer people notice what I’m doing when I’m using a compact camera/lens for street photography.

 Very Affordable Prices